simone-05/tap_project/README.md

-## To start, run:
+## To start:
-1. start.sh
+1. run start.sh
-2. sproducer.sh
-3. then go to localhost:5601 and import the dashboard
+2. then go to localhost:5601 and import the dashboard (kibana_dashboard/how_to_import.txt)